 Listing 4.
 How Python allows us to create and handle queues - with people.
 The source code of this listing is available as part of the material of the course.

 In Listing 4, we show some examples of the use of queues in Python.
-In particular, we organise in a queue some (fictional) people that are waiting in the library so as to borrow some books.
+In particular, we use the queue to list some (fictional) people waiting their turn in the library to borrow some books.

 Exercises